 - University staff members are authorized to enter rooms with law enforcement officials to determine whether a violation of the federal, state, or local law has occurred.
 Any information gathered from this entry may be used in University disciplinary proceedings.

 For community safety and residence hall security purposes, Residence Life staff members perform Health and Safety Checks of every occupied residence hall room at specified times during the academic year.
 These checks typically occur during residence hall closings.
 Staff members will complete the checks in pairs.
 A copy of the completed Health and Safety form is left in every room once the check is completed.
 Residence Life staff will follow up with any students where concerns were noted.

 Students are expected to carry a University-issued ID card at all times.
-Students may obtain a replacement for a lost or damaged ID card from the Public Safety and Security Office and the student will be responsible for any fee associated with the replacement.
+Students may obtain a replacement for a lost or damaged ID card from the Public Safety and Security Office, located in the Welcome Center, and the student will be responsible for any fee associated with the replacement.

 Tampering with fire detection equipment, fire alarms, fire extinguishers, or setting off a false fire alarm are serious community safety concerns and are designated as a Type I violation in the Student Code of Conduct.
 Any violation of the Fire Safety policy compromises the safety of all residents, and as such are more likely than not to result in a student’s separation from the University.